zannix33/test2/README.md

 **To Run**
 ```
-On your root folder type php index.php
+On your repositories root folder type php index.php
 ```